cucumber/cucumber-jvm/cucumber-java/README.md

 ## Transformers

-Cucumber expression parameters, data tables and docs strings can be transformed into arbitrary java objects.
+Cucumber expression parameters, data tables, and doc strings can be transformed into arbitrary Java objects.

 ### Parameter Type